Etihad Airways partners with Junk Kouture

 PHOTO

-Abu Dhabi, United Arab Emirates – Etihad Airways, the national carrier of the United Arab Emirates announces its partnership with Junk Kouture, the world’s largest sustainable youth fashion competition.
+Etihad Airways, the national carrier of the UAE, has partnered with Junk Kouture, the world’s largest sustainable youth fashion competition, in a move that will see an exciting offering across multiple communication channels.

 The partnership is announced in the lead up to the first ever World Final of Junk Kouture at Etihad Arena, Yas Island, Abu Dhabi scheduled for 11 January 2023.
 The iconic gold venue will host the high-octane event celebrating youth creativity, sustainability, performance and self-expression.
 Sixty designs, including 10 from the UAE, and their teams from New York, London, Milan, Paris and Dublin will be flown to Abu Dhabi by Etihad Airways to compete for the title of World Designer of the Year.